 How to Deal with Imposter Syndrome at Work

-As a psychiatrist, I help many high performers who struggle with constant self-doubt of not being good enough; here I’ll help you understand what truly is going on so you can identify signs of imposter syndrome and discover how to overcome it.
+As a psychiatrist, I help many high performers who struggle with the constant self-doubt of not being good enough; here I’ll help you understand what is truly happening so you can identify signs of imposter syndrome and discover how to overcome it.

 Signs of Imposter Syndrome